git/git.github.io/rev_news/drafts/edition-105.md

   Sadly not that much.
 On rare occasions I improve messages and mark strings for translations.
 Perhaps that will be the way I contribute unless I find a mentor and something that I find particularly interesting and important for me.
-The rest of the developer community is competent, motivated and fast.
-Git can do so many things already.
+So if anyone is willing to mentor me, especially in making large repos faster - [ping me](mailto:ash@kambanaria.org).
+  I can be a competent tester at least.

 * If you could get a team of expert developers to work full time on something in Git for a full year, what would it be?